hazelgrove/hazelnut-dynamics-agda/README.md

 # hazelnut-dynamics-agda
 This repository is the mechanization of the work described in our [POPL19 paper](https://arxiv.org/pdf/1805.00155).
 It includes all of the definitions and proofs from Section 3, as claimed in Sec.
 3.4 (Agda Mechanization).
-The assumptions mentioned in that section are no longer needed -- see the Postulates section below.
+The assumptions mentioned in that section are no longer needed, and the final version of the paper text will reflect that -- see the Postulates section below.

 # How To Check These Proofs